q-viper/q-viper.github.io/_posts/2020-06-05-convolutional-neural-networks-from-scratch-on-python.md

 m.train(x[:5000], y[:5000], epochs=100, batch_size=32, val_x=xt[:500], val_y=yt[:500])
 ```

-<b> Note that, since this model is huge(have many layers) the time to perform single epoch migh be huge so i am taking only `5000` of training examples and `500` of testing samples.</b>
+<b> Note that, since this model is huge(have many layers) the time to perform single epoch migh be huge so I am taking only `5000` of training examples and `500` of testing samples.</b>

 The result on my machine is:-